 - Loose ends: Ensure all financial responsibility has been discharged, for example ensure all of your bills are paid and neither party is waiting on an action or payment.
 Disputes over unpaid fees is the most common and significant threat to the smooth transfer of business.

-The process of changing accountant
+The process of changing and switching accountant

 - Inform your current accountant – where possible, end things with your current accountant on good terms and let them know that you’re moving on, as this will make the whole process much smoother.
 You’ll need to grant them permission to speak to your new accountants in order to hand over any paperwork.
 Alternatively your new accountants can help you draft a letter of notice on your behalf.